-Halloween Parties in Astoria, LIC, Sunnyside, Woodside, Jackson Heights & Flushing
+Halloween Parties & Events in Astoria, LIC, Sunnyside, Woodside, Jackson Heights, Corona, Elmhurst, Jamaica & Flushing

-Here's a listing of some of the fun Halloween Parties open to the public in Queens.
+Here's a listing of some of the fun Halloween parties and events open to the public in Queens.

 There are a lot of parties planned for Halloween Weekend and Halloween Day this year.
 There are costume parties and live music for adults, and parades and parties for the kids.
 This report will provide you with a sampling of party opportunities for adults in the borough of Queens surrounding the Halloween holiday.
 And this page also includes links to the kids Halloween parties in Queens, as well as Halloween parties in other boroughs.

-Click here to read about Halloween Parties In Queens this year.
+Click here to read about Halloween Parties & Events in Queens NYC this year.

 Halloween Parties For Kids In Queens 2019